Holocaust uniqueness debate: Arguments

-Proponents of uniqueness argue that the Holocaust had unique aspects not found in other historical events.
-In particular, supporters of uniqueness argue that the Holocaust was the "only genocide in which the murderers’ goal was the total extermination of the victim, with no rational or pragmatic reason".
-However, the accuracy of this statement has been disputed.
-The counterargument is that every historical event has unique features.
-Therefore, historian Dan Stone argues that uniqueness proponents are in fact making ideological rather than historical claims.
+Proponents of uniqueness argue that the Holocaust had unique aspects which were not found in other historical events.
+Historian Daniel Blatman sums up the uniqueness position as arguing it was the "only genocide in which the murderers' goal was the total extermination of the victim, with no rational or pragmatic reason", although Blatman and other scholars say that this was not true of the Holocaust either.
+For example, historian Dan Stone writes that Yehuda Bauer's definition of "Holocaust" as "total destruction" (with the latter arguing that this renders it unlike all other genocides in history) is mistaken, since the destruction was not in fact total.
+Opponents also argue that since every historical event has unique features, uniqueness proponents are in fact making ideological rather than historical claims.